 As an addicted person is chemically drained of the motivation required to properly function in society, it is not uncommon for their professional life to suffer as a result.
 Holding down a job becomes increasingly difficult due to indifference, mood changes, a drop in performance, or problems with coming in on time.

 Lying or Suspicious Secretive Behavior

 As a person gets deeper into an addiction, they will often become ashamed by their compulsions.
 They know on a conscious level that what they are doing is wrong and detrimental to their life, but they nonetheless maintain the habit.
 To try to save face with people around them, they will often disappear at bizarre times and cite some far-fetched excuse for where they went.
 Other times they will reliably come up with an excuse for why they cannot attend a social event.

 Depending on the nature of the particular addiction, the person’s metabolism or dietary habits can change dramatically.
 Abusing drugs may increase or reduce appetite, or an addiction to food might be the problem itself.
 Within the context of other symptoms, dramatic changes in weight can be a reliable indicator that the person is going through some type of ordeal.

 Another way that drugs or dangerous habits wreak havoc on the body is by alterations in the circadian rhythm.
 For example, gambling, using cocaine, or drinking alcohol into the early hours of the morning will often result in intense drowsiness or prolonged bouts of sleep the following day to recover.

 On the other hand, other sedative drugs like opiates may result in a person sleeping for large chunks of the day, and then remain up all night as a result.
 Any changes that addiction may cause in regard to sleep differ greatly on an individual basis but are nonetheless fairly common among those struggling with dependence.
-If you need help with substance abuse speak with a counselor at Long Island drug rehab for help overcoming your addiction.
+If you need help with substance abuse speak with a counselor for help overcoming your addiction.